Hawker Hurricane: Battle of Britain

 Another thing we did was to devise a manoeuvre which was aimed at getting us out of a difficult corner if we ever got into one.
 This may sound very extraordinary, probably, to practising pilots today, but it consisted of putting everything into the left hand front corner of the cockpit.
 If you saw a 109 on your tail, and it hadn't shot you down at that point, you put on full throttle, fine pitch, full left rudder, full left stick and full forward stick.
 This resulted in a horrible manoeuvre which was, in fact, a negative g spiral dive.
 But you would come out of the bottom with no 109 on your tail and your aeroplane intact.

 — Roland Beamont describing how a Hurricane can get away from a Bf 109.

 As a fighter, the Hurricane had some drawbacks.
-It was slightly slower than both the Spitfire I and II and the Messerschmitt Bf 109E, and the thicker wing profiles compromised acceleration; but it could out-turn both of them.
+It was slightly slower than both the Spitfire I and II and the Messerschmitt Bf 109E, and the thicker wing profiles compromised acceleration, but it could out-turn both of them.
 In spite of its performance deficiencies against the Bf 109, the Hurricane was still capable of destroying the German fighter, especially at lower altitudes.
 The standard tactic of the 109s was to attempt to climb higher than the RAF fighters and "bounce" them in a dive; the Hurricanes could evade such tactics by turning into the attack or going into a "corkscrew dive", which the 109s, with their lower rate of roll, found hard to counter.
-If a 109 was caught in a dogfight, the Hurricane was just as capable of out-turning the 109 as the Spitfire.
+If a 109 were caught in a dogfight, the Hurricane was just as capable of out-turning the 109 as the Spitfire.
 In a stern chase, the 109 could evade the Hurricane.

 In September 1940, the more powerful Mk.IIa series 1 Hurricanes started entering service, although only in small numbers.
 This version was capable of a maximum speed of 342 mph.
-The Hurricane was a steady gun platform and had demonstrated its ruggedness as several were badly damaged yet returned to base.
+The Hurricane was a steady gun platform and had demonstrated its ruggedness, as several were badly damaged yet returned to base.
 The Hurricane's construction made it dangerous if it caught fire; the wood frames and fabric covering of the rear fuselage allowed fire to spread through the rear fuselage structure easily.
 The gravity fuel tank in the forward fuselage sat right in front of the instrument panel, without any form of protection for the pilot.
-Many Hurricane pilots were seriously burned as a consequence of a jet of flame which could burn through the instrument panel.
+Many Hurricane pilots were seriously burned as a consequence of a jet of flame that could burn through the instrument panel.
 This became of such concern to Hugh Dowding that he had Hawker retrofit the fuselage tanks of the Hurricanes with Linatex, a self-expanding rubber coating.
 If the tank happened to be punctured by a bullet, the Linatex coating expanded when soaked with petrol and sealed it.
-However, some Hurricane pilots felt that the fuel tanks in the wings, although they were also protected with a layer of Linatex, were vulnerable from behind, and it was thought that those, and not the fuselage tank, were the main fire risk.
+However, some Hurricane pilots felt that the fuel tanks in the wings, although they were also protected with a layer of Linatex, were vulnerable from behind, and those, and not the fuselage tank, were thought to be the main fire risk.